psk907/fluttermoji/README.md

 ##  Usage Guidelines
 The package offers a ton of features in the simplest way possible, however there are some points worth noting.

+- `FluttermojiCircleAvatar` only renders the local user's avatar.
+To display the avatar of other users', you'll have to use the `SvgPicture.string()` method from `flutter_svg` .
-- FluttermojiCircleAvatar would render an avatar with the default set of options until customized and saved by the user.
+- `FluttermojiCircleAvatar` would render a default avatar until customized and saved by the local user for the first time.
-- FluttermojiCustomizer updates the preview in real-time however changes must be saved by tapping the Save icon built into the widget itself.
 - Use the `canvaskit` renderer when building for web, the default `html` renderer will not work with SVGs.
 - The fluttermoji's attributes are saved to local app/browser storage.
 Clearing app/browser data would mean clearing these attributes as well.
-- FluttermojiCustomizer uses a Scaffold whose height is set to _0.4*screen height_ by default, if you do not pass a value to the ```scaffoldHeight``` property make sure to place the widget properly.
-- If you plan on using FluttermojiCustomizer in Landscape mode, manually pass in the desired width for the widget in the ```scaffoldWidth``` property.
+- You can create a `FluttermojiThemeData` instance to configure the look and feel of the widgets to your liking.

 ## Attributions